E-MobilityBusinessOpen Standards

 CPO vs EMSP - what's the difference?

-Amongst the multitude of positions, professions and specializations, one of the most frequently appearing are Charge Point Operators and e-Mobility Service Providers.
+Amongst the multitude of positions, professions, and specializations, the most frequently appearing are Charge Point Operators and e-Mobility Service Providers.

 What is an e-mobility service provider?

-In short eMSP is a unit that provides charging services directly to EV drivers and manages the payments for charging sessions.
+In short, eMSP is a unit that provides charging services directly to EV drivers and manages the payments for charging sessions.
 It should be free to say that eMSPs are responsible for the end-user care.
-They deliver the possibility to locate a charging point, get it to run and finalize the transaction.
-It’s also up to them to establish the charging network monetization ( payment methods, adequate tariffs and real-time billing) and customer satisfaction, ensuring the best client experience.
-One can say that eMSP’s are responsible for ensuring that products of CPO’s are ready to be used by EV drivers.
+They deliver the possibility to locate a charging point, get it to run, and finalize the transaction.
+It’s also up to them to establish the charging network monetization ( payment methods, adequate tariffs, and real-time billing) and customer satisfaction, ensuring the best client experience.
+One can say that eMSPs are responsible for ensuring that the CPOs' products are ready to be used by EV drivers.

 EMSP charging management software.
 EMSP app

-As stated above, eMSP’s main role is to serve the end-users, so naturally the primary software used are the eMSP apps which are downloadable for EV drivers, preferably from the primary software stores and available for both, iOS and Android.
-They work in such a way that EV drivers can create an account and login with their unique credentials.
+As stated above, eMSP’s main role is to serve the end-users, so naturally the primary software used is the eMSP apps, which are downloadable for EV drivers, preferably from the primary software stores and available for both iOS and Android.
+They work in such a way that EV drivers can create an account and log in with their unique credentials.
 Once authorization is granted, the EV user can then locate the nearest charging station (oftentimes also be navigated to it) and facilitate the charging session via the app.

 In order to run smoothly, such apps require a bunch of functionalities.
 It must be taken into consideration that it’s a matter of operating an entire pool of charging points that can come from various CPO’s, while in need of providing a complex service covering all customer’s needs.